-- 2 miles per dollar until 31st December 2018 and 1.5 miles per dollar after that on all bus and MRT journeys using Mastercard contactless / Transitlink ABT.
+- 1.5 miles per dollar on all bus and MRT journeys using Mastercard contactless / Transitlink ABT.

-These factors make this card the new go-to miles earning option for general spending both in Singapore and overseas in our opinion.
+These factors make this card a great miles earning option for general spending both in Singapore and overseas in our opinion.
 The ability to transfer to Asia Miles as well as KrisFlyer is a welcome addition many will find useful.

 One downside is the relatively short validity period of BOC points (as little as 1 year) and the relatively large transfer blocks to KrisFlyer miles (30,000 points or 10,000 miles) meaning at the ongoing local earn rate of 1.5 miles per $1 you’ll have to spend at least $6,666.67 for each transfer block, though over a year it should be no issue to achieve the next ‘block threshold’ prior to expiry.